 - travel-to-work costs.

-You can also find out more about Access to Work from the Disability Rights UK Factsheet, produced by the charity Disability Rights UK.
+You can also find out more about Access to Work from this useful Disability Rights UK Factsheet, produced by the charity Disability Rights UK.

 Access to Work is a scheme organised by Job Centre Plus.
 Your needs should be assessed by an Access to Work Adviser at the Job Centre.
 If you are unhappy with the support provided, you can ask for the decision to be reviewed.
 Outside agencies, such as the Royal National Institute of Blind People (RNIB), provide advice on adaptations and on making an appeal if you are unhappy with a decision.

 In 2013, the government launched a new scheme called 'Disability Confident' to encourage employers to recruit and support disabled workers.
-However, take up by large employers in the three years since the scheme was introduced has been extremely disappointing.
+The government publishes an online list of the employers that have signed up to the scheme.